ihe-k/Cognitive_AI_Triage/README.md

 Raw depression severity is a baseline measure of depression based on model predictions using features related to depressive symptoms.

-NB: The model achieves an R² of 0.71 and MAE of 2.43 on the validation set, showing strong ability to learn PHQ-8 severity from physiological and behavioural features.
+NB: The model achieves an R² of 0.71 and MAE of 2.43 on the validation set, showing strong ability to learn PHQ-8 severity from behavioural features.
 However, generalisation to the test set suggests the need for more diverse training data or regularisation.

 #### Adjusted Severity
 Patient prioritisation is based on an adjusted severity score which factors in the raw severity score (the base depression severity score based on PHQ-8 score) and adjustments of other factors such as misinformation risk and physiological risk (e.g., breathing, tapping and heart rate).
 Prioritisation is done by compaaring the adjusted severity to a threshold as it is likely that this score provides a more accurate reflection of the true risk.
 Those with higher adjusted severity scores are prioritised for treatment as depression is a strong risk factor for dementia, particularly when it becomes chronic or severe (indicated by the "✅ Yes" in the priority column).
 Populations with high adjusted depression severity have a higher likelihood of cognitive decline as prolonged depression may impact brain function and accelerate neurodegeneration.
 By prioritising early intervention to prevent the cognitive symptoms observed in the early stages of dementia (e.g., memory loss or concentration difficulties), this model can be used to help address the root causes of depression (including misinformation and physiological health), reduce dementia risk and subsequently prevent further cognitive deterioration.
 Adjusting the treament capacity slider reallocates resources and the number of patients potentially treated.